chonla/cotton/docs/syntax/assertions.md

 # Assertions

-An assertion is a test to verify if value in the response satisfies the requirements.
+Once a response has been returned from the request, an assertion will be evaluated to verify if value in the response satisfies the requirements.
 The assertion is written as a list item (ordered or unordered list) in the following syntax:

 {% highlight markdown %}
 ```markdown